morion4000/reindex/README.md

 - [x] Set up project skeleton https://github.com/austintgriffith/scaffold-eth
 - [x] Use openzepellin mintable erc20 implementation
 - [ ] How to generate Compound positions and represent them in the index?
+- [ ] Simulate how much a rebalancing costs with different amounts of capital